matedavid/simple_face_recognition/README.md

 * dlib: http://dlib.net/face_recognition.py.html (davisking on Github)

 ## How to use:
-Unfortunately, the detectron2 model used to recognize images is too big for github, so I haven't been able to include it in the repo.
-That's why the model should be trained individually in order to have it.
+Unfortunately, the detectron2 model used to find faces in an image is too big for github, so it can't be included in the repo.
+That's why the model has to be individually in order to have it.

 #### Prepare the models
 To train the model, you need to do:
-1. Run ```preprocess_data.ipynb```, which will preprocess the image data and prepare it in a pickle file for training.
+1. Run ```preprocess_data.ipynb``` (in a jupyter notebook), which will preprocess the image data and prepare it in a pickle file for training.
-2. Run ```train.ipynb```, which has all the presets established to imitate my results, so no changes are needed.
+2. Run ```train.ipynb``` (in a jupyter notebook).
+It has all the presets established to imitate my results, so no changes are needed.

-Then, the final model should be saved in a folder called `models`, which should be saved at the level of the main dir.
+Then, the final model should be saved in a folder called `models/`.
-Also, you need to download the dlib model for feature extraction of the faces, from this [link](http://dlib.net/files/dlib_face_recognition_resnet_model_v1.dat.bz2).
-The dlib model should also be saved in the same `models` folder.
-This model is compressed in a .bz2 format.
+Also, you need to download the **dlib** model for feature extraction of the faces, from this [link](http://dlib.net/files/dlib_face_recognition_resnet_model_v1.dat.bz2).
+The dlib model should also be saved in the same `models/` folder.
+This file is compressed in a .bz2 format, so remember to decompress it before.

 #### Register faces
-When the models is set up, you now need to register the faces for the model to recognize.
+When the models are set up, you need to register the faces that you want to model to recognize.
-To do that, you have to create a folder called `recog_images` in the main dir.
+To do that, you have to create a folder called `recog_images/`.
 A folder structure should be created as the following:
 ```json
 -- Recog images (folder)
     - Person 1 name (folder)